akshatamohanty/akshatamohanty.github.io/_posts/datasci/2018-06-04-ds_dog-breed-classifier.md

 layout: post
 size: 4
 group: data
-title:  Dog Breed Classifier
+marker: image-classifier
+title:  dogmate - find which dog you look like!
-summary: A CNN to find the dog breed that resembles you the most a.k.a your dogmate!
+summary: a web app A CNN to find the dog breed that resembles you the most a.k.a your dogmate!
 role: Artificial Intelligence and Machine Learning
 project-url: https://akshatamohanty.github.io/udacity-ai-nanodegree/project-05-dog-recognizer/dog_app.html
 date:   2018-06-02